shir8may/TrafficJams-HubNet-Web/README.md

 •	Maintaining a steady distance and reducing unnecessary lane changes improves flow.
 •	Safe and rational driving not only prevents accidents, but also results in faster travel overall.

-The purpose of the simulation is to teach safe and efficient driving strategies in an engaging, experiential way, while highlighting the social importance of rational driving in reducing congestion, pollution, and frustration.

 ##  Technical information
 •	The simulation is intended for 11th grade students.